This article was updated March 9, 2022

 - Donations are distributed within 15 years

-Beginning after 2021, the $1 million threshold would be increased annually by a cost-of-living adjustment.
+Beginning after passage of the bill, the $1 million threshold would be increased annually by a cost-of-living adjustment.

 Donor Acknowledgment Letter Requirements

 Donor acknowledgment letters are generally required for a donor to take a tax deduction for contributions.
 The information is usually included in a donor acknowledgment letter from the sponsoring organization.

 The legislation expands the information donors must obtain and includes a new requirement for the sponsoring organization to provide this information to the secretary.

 For public charities’ public support tests, amounts received from DAFs wouldn’t be treated as support from a public charity.
 Instead, they would be considered support received from one person.

 If support from a DAF is identified to a specific donor, that support would be treated as provided by that donor for the public support test.